 Supporting the production and sale of content in multiple formats and investing in digital infrastructure remains a priority for all divisions of the company.
-This creates opportunities to develop robust, cost-effective systems for the constantly evolving global book market.
+This creates opportunities to develop robust, cost-effective systems to succeed in the constantly evolving global book and educational market.